Franchi SPAS12

 New Style (Above)

-Make sure you know which one you need and get the right one -- if you can, they are often hard to come by.
+Make sure you know which one you need and get the right one -- I sell them here.
 Note the "old" style goes into a cone-shaped recess, the new goes into a cylinder-shaped hole.

 Comments?
 Questions?
 Additions?
 Corrections?